SpineEventEngine/logging/README.md

 # Spine Logging

 Spine Logging is a versatile library designed for Kotlin and Java projects, with a potential for multi-platform use.

-At present, we only provide a JVM implementation for Kotlin, with a JavaScript implementation being our priority for future development.
+As for now, only JVM target is supported, with a JavaScript implementation being our priority for future development.

-This library draws inspiration from the logging API of [Google Flogger][flogger], and the introduction of a fluent logging API in [SLF4J v2.0.0][fluent-slf4j].
+API and implementation are largely inspired by [Google Flogger][flogger], and the introduction of fluent logging API in [SLF4J in v2.0.0][fluent-slf4j].

 ## Current status: Experimental

-Please note that this library is still in the experimental phase of development and hence, its API may undergo significant changes.
+Please note that this library is still in the experimental phase of development, and hence, its API may undergo significant changes.
 As such, we advise using this library cautiously in your projects until it has reached a stable release stage.

-## Logging backends
+## Simple examples

-Our JVM implementation currently employs Google Flogger.
-Since Flogger is a logging facade, it requires a backend to perform the actual logging operations.
-At the time of writing, the following Flogger backends are available:

-* `com.google.flogger:flogger-system-backend:$floggerVersion` — utilizing `java.util.logging`.
-* `com.google.flogger:flogger-log4j-backend:$floggerVersion` — utilizing Log4j.
-* `com.google.flogger:flogger-log4j2-backend:$floggerVersion` — utilizing Log4j2.
-* `com.google.flogger:flogger-slf4j-backend:$floggerVersion` — utilizing SLF4J (which is a facade itself!).

-### How to Use `java.util.logging` as a backend

-To use `java.util.logging` in your project, add the following dependency:
+To start logging, at least the following dependencies are needed:

 ```kotlin
 dependencies {